 Vicki is also currently undertaking doctoral studies in autism at Macquarie University, under the supervision of Dr Liz Pellicano.
 She is also the parent of a young adult on the autism spectrum.

-Kaaren Haas, BSc, MA, Senior Research Officer
+Kaaren Haas, BSc, MA, Research Officer and Strategy Advisor

 Kaaren holds a Masters in information research from University of Technology Sydney, majoring in qualitative research and information search.
 Her research interests focus on the experiences, aspirations and support needs of people on the autism spectrum, and strategies to enable participation in the community.
 Kaaren has authored journal articles in the field of autism and is a co-author of Aspect’s 2017 book Shining a Light on the Autism Spectrum: Experiences and aspirations of adults.